-- (g) how many weeks of available ShPP will be allocated to them and how much to the other parent (the allocation can be changed by giving the Trust a further written notice, and employees do not have to use their full allocation); - (h) an indication of the pattern of leave they are thinking of taking, including suggested start and end dates for each period of leave (see paragraph 9 and paragraph 10 for information on taking leave).
-This indication will not be binding at this stage; and - declarations by the employee and the other parent that they both meet the statutory conditions to enable them to take SPL and ShPP.
+- d) the total SPL available, which is 52 weeks minus the number of weeks' maternity leave, SMP/SAP or MA period taken or to be taken; - e) how many weeks of the available SPL will be allocated to them and how many to the other parent (the allocation can be changed by giving the Trust a further written notice, and employees do not have to use their full allocation); - f) if they are claiming statutory shared parental pay (ShPP), the total ShPP available, which is 39 weeks minus the number of weeks of the SMP/SAP or MA period taken or to be taken); - g) how many weeks of available ShPP will be allocated to them and how much to the other parent (the allocation can be changed by giving the Trust a further written notice, and employees do not have to use their full allocation); - h) an indication of the pattern of leave they are thinking of taking, including suggested start and end dates for each period of leave (see paragraph 10 and paragraph 11 for information on taking leave).
+This indication will not be binding at this stage; and - i) declarations by the employee and the other parent that they both meet the statutory conditions to enable them to take SPL and ShPP.

-6. Ending Maternity/ Adoption Leave
+7 Ending Maternity/ Adoption Leave

-- 6.1 If the employee is the child's mother and they want to opt into the SPL scheme, they must give the Trust at least 21 days' written notice to end their maternity leave (a curtailment notice) before they can take SPL.
+- 7.1 If the employee is the child's mother and they want to opt into the SPL scheme, they must give the Trust at least 21 days' written notice to end their maternity leave (a curtailment notice) before they can take SPL.
 The notice must state the date their maternity leave will end.
-The employee can give the notice before or after they give birth, but they cannot end their maternity leave until at least two weeks after birth. - 6.2 If the employee is taking or intends to take adoption leave and wants to opt into the SPL scheme, they must give the Trust at least eight weeks' written notice to end their adoption leave (a curtailment notice).
+The employee can give the notice before or after they give birth, but they cannot end their maternity leave until at least two weeks after birth. - 7.2 If the employee is taking or intends to take adoption leave and wants to opt into the SPL scheme, they must give the Trust at least eight weeks' written notice to end their adoption leave (a curtailment notice).
 The notice must state the date their adoption leave will end.
-They can give the notice before or after adoption leave starts, but they must take at least two weeks' adoption leave. - 6.3 The employee must also give the Trust, at the same time as the curtailment notice, a notice to opt into the SPL scheme or a written declaration that the other parent has given their employer an opt-in notice and that they have given the necessary declarations in that notice. - 6.4 The other parent may be eligible to take SPL from their employer before the employee's maternity leave ends, provided they have given the curtailment notice. - 6.5 The curtailment notice is binding and cannot usually be revoked.
-An employee can only revoke a curtailment notice if maternity leave has not yet ended and one of the following applies:
+They can give the notice before or after adoption leave starts, but they must take at least two weeks' adoption leave. - 7.3 The employee must also give the Trust, at the same time as the curtailment notice, a notice to opt into the SPL scheme or a written declaration that the other parent has given their employer an opt-in notice and that they have given the necessary declarations in that notice.